1. Authentication / Encryption

 Axigen’s URI BlockList (aURIBL) aggregates data from several commercial lists of phishing sources, as well as from Axigen threat intelligence research.
 Learn more about the advantages of our aDNSBL and aURIBL here.

 To install and configure aDNSBL and aURIBL your Axigen server, check the following guides:

 Once installed, you can also obtain logs from your aDNSBL and aURIBL setups to check relevant stats.

 Additional validations that can be run to reject spam are by checking the originating domain for MX entries and the originating IP for a reverse DNS entry.

-The Axigen Advanced Filtering System allows the system administrator to define a set of filters and priorities at server, domain or user level, offering unparalleled flexibility to setup company security policies:
+The advanced Axigen content filtering system allows the system administrator to define a set of filters and priorities either at server level (gateway SMTP server or the SMTP Receiving / SMTP Sending service), or at domain / user level (Processing), thus offering unparalleled flexibility to set up security policies:

 - Domain 1: filter with 2 AV and 1 ASPAM applications

 - Domain 2: filter with only 1 AV